alexsoftware-java/practical-task/README.md

 ----
 ### Do you see any problems with this setup?
-1. **Throughput is limited** as rabbitMQ and redis have pretty standard set-up "from the box" and Spring app wasn't configured for a real "high-load" (threads limit not configured).
+1. **Throughput is limited** as RabbitMQ and Redis have pretty standard set-up "from the box" and Spring app wasn't configured for a real "high-load" (threads limit not configured).
-My assumption was that not high amount of data is expected, but if data stream will be too big and too fast (e.g. all reservations from booking.com) for sure deploy(cpu/ram limit) and rabbitMQ/redis configs will require some changes.
+My assumption has been that not high amount of data is expected, but if data stream will be too big and too fast (e.g. all reservations from booking.com) for sure deploy(cpu/ram limit) and rabbitMQ/redis configs will require some changes.
 RabbitMQ standard queue in case of performance issue can be replaced by Rabbit Streams or by Kafka.
 2. **It's not production-ready**.
 RabbitMQ and Redis reside inside Docker containers, although data folders stores on host machine and won't be lost, in production they should live in cluster on different nodes to have higher fault tolerance level.
 Spring Cloud Sleuth will be helpful for tracing the requests.